 Please work with your account manager to establish appropriate dates and times for your activity.
 We will manage your recruiting activity through CareerBridge, our recruiting portal powered by 12Twenty.
 Please keep us informed of all your engagement activity, whether it is formal recruiting facilitated by our office, a club engagement arranged by student leaders, or any other initiative your organization wishes to enact.
 The CMC team will help you maximize your success by minimizing and mitigating conflicts with other events and academics.

-Students should not be expected to sacrifice academic obligations for a recruiting event or interview.
-We will work with your organization to optimize the timing of your activities to provide opportunity for all students to attend.
+Students should not be expected to sacrifice academic obligations, including class time, for a recruiting event or interview.
+We will work with your organization to optimize the timing of your activities to provide opportunities for all students to attend.

-First year daytime students are obligated to stay in Durham, NC through the beginning of May to complete Spring term 2 and final exams.
-These same students are obligated to return to Durham, NC for pre-term activities in late August.
-Therefore, internships should not start prior to May 7, 2018 and should end by August 17, 2018 so these students can fulfill their academic obligations.
+First-year daytime students are obligated to stay in Durham, NC through the end of April to complete Spring term 2 and final exams.
+In late August, these same students must return to Durham, NC for pre-term activities in late August.
+Therefore, internships should not start prior to May 6, 2024, and should end by August 16, 2024, so these students can fulfill their academic obligations.

-To fully support the candidate decision process, offer timing guidelines are outlined here.
 The fundamental terms of an employment offer—including annual salary, base signing bonus, performance bonus, relocation, and job function—must remain unchanged until the expiration date.
-Financial incentives encouraging students to commit before the deadline are permitted, as long as incentives are small relative to the overall value of the offer, and still allow the student a minimum of three weeks’ decision time.
+Financial incentives encouraging students to commit before the deadline are permitted as long as incentives are small relative to the overall value of the offer and still allow the student a minimum of three weeks’ decision time.
 If your company policies or business practices vary significantly from these timelines, please discuss this matter with your account manager before offers are extended to Fuqua students.